I don't have a detailed history of the Hawes & Curtis site. But here's what I've been able to piece together.

 In the 50s we used to play roller hockey on the forecourt of Oakwood.
 We waited to be turfed off but it never happened.
 Years later I met someone who knew the boss - apparently he said he didn't mind - better than tearing round the streets!
 Wonder what he would make of the street line of the development!

-Attached below is report on the opening of the laundry from the London North Middlesex Standard And Tottenham And Wood Green Echo of November 8, 1901.
+1.Report on the opening of the laundry from the London North Middlesex Standard And Tottenham And Wood Green Echo of November 8, 1901.